csubham2370/How-to-use-Git-hub/README.md

 * pip freeze > requirements.txt
 ## If you already have a requirements.txt file and want to install the dependencies listed in it, you can use the following command:
 * pip install -r requirements.txt

+## Creating a virtualenv
+* py -m venv .venv
+## Activate a virtual environment
+* .venv\Scripts\activate
+* To confirm the virtual environment is activated, check the location of your Python interpreter:
+* where python
+* .venv\Scripts\python
+## Deactivate a virtual environment
+* deactivate